cv007/C-PlusPlus-Peripheral-Style/README.md

 #define SA static auto
 #define SCA static constexpr auto
 ```
 **and in this case, we want a PINS namespace to hold the mcu specific pin information.
-The namespace is used so we do not pollute the global namespace, and it also can be brought into use with a _using_ statement in addition to the normal methof of access- PINS:: (we need the creation outside the Pin class as these will be used as template arguments)**
+The namespace is used so we do not pollute the global namespace, and it also can be brought into use with a _using_ statement in addition to the normal method of access- PINS:: (we need the creation outside the Pin class as these will be used as template arguments)**
 ```
 /*---------------------------------------------------------------------
     mcu specific pins